hpc/charliecloud/doc-src/faq.rst

 Some of these distributions (e.g., Fedora 24) have also dropped :code:`/bin` from the default :code:`$PATH`.
-This is a problem when the guest OS does *not* have a merged :code:`/usr` (e.g., Debian 8 "Jessie").
+This is a problem when the guest OS does *not* have a merged :code:`/usr` (e.g., Debian 8 “Jessie”).

-While Charliecloud's general philosophy is not to manipulate environment variables, in this case, guests can be severely broken if :code:`/bin` is not in :code:`$PATH`.
-Thus, we add it if it's not there.
+While Charliecloud generally does not manipulate environment variables, in this case, guests can be very broken if :code:`/bin` is not in :code:`$PATH`.
+Thus, we add it if it’s not there.

 Further reading: